LordButley/itspuppytime/README.md

     - TinyJPG used to create smaller versions of images enabling quickly load times.

 9. [Am I Responsive?](http://ami.responsivedesign.is/)
-    - Used to create 4 screen mock up image in Readme
+    - Used to create 4 screen mock up image in Readme.

 10. [Google Developer Tools](https://developers.google.com/web/tools) - including Lighthouse
-    - used to constantly test the code and give feedback.
+    - Used to constantly test the code and give feedback.

 11. [Responsinator](https://www.responsinator.com/)
     - Used to check responsiveness across multiple screen sizes quickly.